top of page

 * * *

-This video piece was originally produced as a free download for the fifth generation Apple iPod—the first model capable of playing video content (QVGA 320x240) which was launched in October 2005.
+This video piece was originally produced as a free download for the fifth-generation Apple iPod—the first model capable of playing video content (QVGA 320x240), which was launched in October 2005.
 It was, however, still incapable of recording sound.
-The sound-man is seen with only a modest piece of equipment—the iRiver T10 MP3 player which had an inbuilt (lo-fi) voice recording microphone.
-Strawberry Fields is Yoko Ono's memorial to John Lennon as "a reinvigoration of a naturalistic setting".
+The sound-man is seen with only a modest piece of equipment: the iRiver T10 MP3 player, which had an inbuilt (lo-fi) voice recording microphone and an FM radio.
+Strawberry Fields is Yoko Ono's memorial to John Lennon as "a reinvigoration of a naturalistic setting."
 The rendition of A Magical Mystery Tour overshadows all other sound sources—natural or otherwise—thus rendering any attempt to produce field recordings within proximity to the site a futile activity.
-The project was buoyed by a reflection on the legacy of the Beatles' own Apple organisation—launched in late 1967 as a record label, a management company as well as a Boutique.
+The project was buoyed by a reflection on the legacy of the Beatles' own Apple organization—launched in late 1967 as a record label, a management company, and a boutique.
 The Apple Boutique closed in 1968 after a liquidation sale in which the remaining stock was given away.
-In 2006, Apple Corps ultimately lost their eighteen-year legal battle (1978-2006) with Apple Computers prior order to refrain from entering the music business.
+In 2006, Apple Corps ultimately lost their eighteen-year legal battle (1978-2006) with Apple Computers and was ordered to refrain from entering the music business.

 * * *